-Rocks of the Kovik Complex were first mapped by Taylor (1982) who assigned the Aphebian age to all plutonic rocks lying north of the Sud Domain (also known as the Cape Smith Belt or Ungava Trough).
+Rocks of the Kovik Complex were first mapped by Taylor (1982) who assigned the Aphebian age to all plutonic rocks lying north of the Southern Domain (also known as the Cape Smith Belt or Ungava Trough).
 Doig (1983, 1987) has shown through Rb/Sr datings ranging from 2934 to 2569 Ma, that rocks of the Déception Bay, which he calls « Déception Gneiss », are Archean.
 In most of the Ministère’s work, the term « Déception Group » has been used to describe the rocks forming the internal northern bedrock (Lamothe et al., 1984; Tremblay, 1991; Barrette, 1990a, 1990b).
 This term was abandoned by Lamothe (2007) who introduced the name “Kovik Antiform”, as suggested by Hocq (unpublished), as a lithodemic unit.
 However, this name does not comply with the rules of the North American Stratigraphic Code (1983, 2005).
 As a result, Charette and Beaudette (2018) preferred to transform the Kovik Antiform into a lithotectonic domain and introduced the “Kovik Complex” to describe geological units of this area.

-The Kovik Complex stratigraphic subdivision is based on Lamothe (2007).
-Charette and Beaudette (2018) extended the Kovik Complex from 5 to 20 km north in the western part of the Kovik Antiform.
-These authors also introduced units of gabbro and banded diorite, with garnet locally (ApPkvk2a), metatexite and diatexite derived from partial melting of metasedimentary rocks (ApPkvk3a and 3b, respectively) and migmatitized quartz diorite (ApPkvk6a).
+The Kovik Complex stratigraphic subdivision is based on Lamothe (2007). and Vanier and Lafrance (2020) extended the Kovik Complex from 5 to 20 km north in the western part of the Kovik doain.
+Charette and Beaudette (2018) also introduced units of gabbro and banded diorite, with garnet locally (ApPkvk2a), metatexite and diatexite derived from partial melting of metasedimentary rocks (ApPkvk3a and 3b, respectively), and migmatitized quartz diorite (ApPkvk6a).
 Vanier and Lafrance (2020), however, reassigned subunits Appkvk3a and Appkvk3b of Charette and Beaudette (2018) to the Crony Suite.
 As the Ministère’s mapping work is completed, these units will be better defined and re-assigned to distinct suites depending on their composition and genetic class.
 The Kovik Complex will then be abandoned.

 Kovik Complex 2a (ApPkvk2a): Gabbro and Diorite with Banded Gabbro Layers

-Clastic fine-grained metasedimentary rocks have been preserved as large klippes in the tonalite and monzogranite plutons.
-They extend mainly to the east of Deception Bay.
+Large klippes of fine-grained clastic metasedimentary rocks have been preserved in tonalite and monzogranite plutons.
+They extend mainly east of Deception Bay.
 The dominant composition is semi-pelite.
-It has a rusty patina and is, in places, interstratified with pelitic and amphibolitic bands less than one metre thick.
+It has a rusty patina and is, in places, interstratified with pelitic and amphibolitic bands <1 m thick.
 A marked stratification is characteristic of semi-pelite and pelite.
 These lithologies include local horizons of conglomerate, marble and amphibolite.
 In the Wakeham Bay area, tonalite and monzogranite massifs contain small lenses (0.5 m thick) of limestone marble (Lucas and St-Onge, 1997).
 In the tectonic window of the western Archean basement, metasedimentary rocks are smaller in size within the tonalite of unit ApPkvk4 and form only locally 1:100 000 mappable strips of significant length.
 In this area, the metasedimentary sequence mostly consists of pelite and semi-pelite, with sparse quartzite strata, indicating relatively deep water sedimentation.
 Granitoid veins coming from adjacent plutonic massifs or derived from local partial melting cut the sequence (Lucas and St-Onge, 1997).

 Kovik Complex 4b (ApPkvk4b): Biotite Schlieren Heterogeneous Migmatite